-Few jobs are as rewarding as being a Support Worker.
+There are few jobs as rewarding as being a Support Worker.
 The role of a Support Worker involves helping people with disabilities to lead fulfilling lives and achieve their goals.

 You’ll get to make a real impact on people’s lives every day and share in their success.
-Read our guide on the duties and responsibilities of a Support Worker to find out more or apply now!
+Read our guide on the duties and responsibilities of a Support Worker to find out more!

 What is a support worker?